Marie Alexandra Ibarra

 pronouns: she · her

 Considering herself a lifelong learner, her motivation to lead stems from her passion to connect.
 The gratification which comes from building meaningful relationships and working with others to develop influential solutions drive purpose into her life.
 She strives to empower those around her by affirming and recognizing their truths, their strengths, their values.
-She brings an open mind, a thoughtful voice, and a reflective heart into the work she does—all in the effort to remain inclusive and transparent as an educator, leader, and mentor.
+She brings an open mind, a thoughtful voice, and a reflective heart into the work she does—all in the effort to remain inclusive and transparent as an actor and educator.

 StrengthsQuest: Achiever · Positivity · Self-Assurance · Futuristic · Strategic